The Amplituhedron BCFW Triangulation: Twistors and Functionaries

+Using Lemmas~\ref{lem effect of emb} and Lemma~\ref{twistor coefficients}, we can deduce that the a functionary $F$ of fixed sign at~$C$ promotes to a fixed-sign functionary $F'$ at $C' = \embilr{i,l,4-l}\,C$.
+This requires that the cleared denominators in step (4) also have a fixed sign.
+Usually, Lemma \ref{obs:SA_and_bdry_twistors} and Lemma~\ref{lem:twistors_as_emb_params} come to the rescue, and thus the sign of $F'$ at $C'$ is fixed and computable.
+This is demonstrated in the next section in the special cases $\embilr{i,3,1}$ and $\embilr{n-2,2,2}$ which are most relevant to our purposes, though the method of sign-preserving promotion is applicable to $\emb_{i,l,r}$ all~$i,l$ and $r$ and even other~$m$.

+\begin{rmk} As operations (1)-(4) above are homogeneous in indices, if $F$ is pure then so is the resulting functionary. \end{rmk}

-In conclusion, the results of this section let us compute new functionaries from given ones.
-Let $F$ be a pure functionary that has a fixed sign at some point or some cell in the nonnegative Grassmannian.
-In many cases, Lemmas \ref{lem:effect of pre},~\ref{lem:effect_of_inc},~\ref{lem:effect_of_x_y}, \ref{lem effect of emb},~\ref{lem:twistors_as_emb_params 2},~\ref{lem:twistors_as_emb_params} and~\ref{twistor coefficients} let us compute new pure functionaries of fixed sign on its image under the matrix operations $\pre_i$, $\inc_i$, $x_i$, $y_i$, and $\emb_{i,l,4-l}$.
-We call the resulting functionary the \emph{promotion} of~$F$.
+In conclusion, the results of this section allow us to compute new fixed-sign functionaries from given ones.
+Given a pure functionary $F$ of fixed sign at some point $C$, Lemmas \ref{lem:effect of pre},~\ref{lem:effect_of_inc},~\ref{lem:effect_of_x_y}, and \ref{lem effect of emb} help us find a functionary $F'$ of fixed sign at the image of $C$ under the matrix operations $\pre_i$, $\inc_i$, $x_i$, $y_i$, and $\embilr{i,l,4-l}$.
+For the latter case, Lemmas~\ref{lem:twistors_as_emb_params 2},~\ref{lem:twistors_as_emb_params} and~\ref{twistor coefficients} give us tools to derive such a functionary which does not depend on the parameters $(\mathbf{t},\mathbf{s})$, which we refer to as the promotion of~$F$.